 Antihistamines are also contraindicated in the following conditions:

-Hypersensitivity to Clemastine fumarate or other antihistamines of similar
+- Hypersensitivity to clemastine fumarate or other antihistamines of similar chemical structure.

-Monoamine oxidase inhibitor therapy (see Drug Interactions section).
+- Monoamine oxidase inhibitor therapy (see Drug Interaction Section).

 Antihistamines should be used with considerable caution in patients with: narrow angle glaucoma, stenosing peptic ulcer, pyloroduodenal obstruction, symptomatic prostatic hypertrophy, and bladder neck obstruction.